-It’s an inescapable fact that game designers, on occasion, may be asked to do a little programming.
+It’s a fact that game designers, on occasion, may be asked to do a little video game programming.

-This comes down to entry level designers often switching their positions in teams a lot, and the nature of game design teams being very fluid.
+This comes down to entry-level game designers often switching their positions in teams, and the nature of design teams being very fluid.

-It is not unusual for designers to step in and program, freeing up the game programmers to work on something more complicated, just like it is not unusual for programmers to be consulted during the design process.
+It is not unusual for designers to step in and code part of a game, freeing up the game programmers to work on something more complicated.
+Just as it’s not unusual for game programmers to be consulted during the design process.

-There are literally thousands of programming languages out there (although it’s worth saying that only a very small subset are used frequently), so how does a fresh new game designer-come-developer know where to start?
+There are many types of coding languages out there (although only a few are used frequently).
+How does a new game designer-come-developer know where to start?

 There are two main types of programming you should focus on as well, something called ‘systems’ programming, and ‘web’ programming.

 Both are important, although what you end up doing will mostly be down to the focus of the studio and their in-development titles.

 Systems programming means programming for a stand-alone application, such as a video game run on your machine.